PLOBLEM: Leaky water heater

 Solution(s): If the pipe is blocked, the proper drain cleaning machine must be used to clear the drain.
 In the case of a broken pipe, a camera should be used to verify that the pipe is indeed broken and identify the location of the breakage.
 The only solution is to replace the broken drain, which requires excavation.
 If backflow has occurred, there are no back-water valves protecting the building.
 It is important to have the valves installed or replaced to prevent sewage backflow.
 In the event of heavy rainfall or city sewer back-up, unprotected drain pipes can allow sewage into the building, which can cause excessive damage to the property.

 PROBLEM: Smell of sewage

 Cause(s): The smell of sewage inside a building may be caused by one of three events.
 Most commonly, a floor drain or plumbing fixture has become dry due to non-use.
-Secondly, a cancelled pipe that is no longer connected to a plumbing fixture could have been left open.
+Secondly, a canceled pipe that is no longer connected to a plumbing fixture could have been left open.
 Thirdly, a broken drain pipe could allow waste-water to exit the plumbing system.
 Depending on the location of the break, you may notice a smell without seeing a leak.

-Solution(s): In the event a dry floor drain or plumbing fixture, occasionally pouring water down the drain or using the fixture will prevent the problem.
+Solution(s): In the event, a dry floor drain or plumbing fixture, occasionally pouring water down the drain or using the fixture will prevent the problem.
 Try this yourself as it is an easy fix that could help you avoid calling a professional.
-If the cause of the problem is a cancelled pipe that is not serving any fixtures, the pipe must be covered with the appropriate cap.
+If the cause of the problem is a canceled pipe that is not serving any fixtures, the pipe must be covered with the appropriate cap.
 In the case of a broken drain pipe, the location of the break must be determined using a smoke test, which can detect a break even underground.
 The broken section must then be replaced.